 Shaft Diameter

 In addition to material, shaft diameter is also important to consider and closely corresponds with durability.
-The models on our list above range from 10.4 millimeters for the Goode G-Carbon all the way up to 22 millimeters for the Black Crows Furtis, which is a considerable spread.
-In practice, a thinner design like the G-Carbon or Leki Carbon 14 3D (14mm) is great for keeping weight low, but those poles aren’t all that robust for venturing off-trail where you’re likely to encounter rocks, trees, and other hazards.
-At the opposite end of the spectrum, stepping up to the 18-millimeter Evo Merge, Black Crows Meta, or Salomon Arctic S3 makes a lot of sense for aggressive riders or those who regularly hit the terrain park.
+The models on our list above range from 14 millimeters (a couple designs employ dual-thickness shafts that are 12mm at the bottom) all the way up to 22 millimeters for the Black Crows Furtis, which is a considerable spread.
+In practice, a thinner design like the Leki Carbon 14 3D (14mm) is great for keeping weight low, but these poles aren’t all that robust for venturing off-trail where you’re likely to encounter rocks, trees, and other hazards.
+At the opposite end of the spectrum, stepping up to the 18-millimeter Völkl Phantastick, Evo Merge, or Black Crows Meta makes a lot of sense for aggressive riders or those who regularly hit the terrain park.
 And poles in the 14- to 16-millimeter range strike a nice middle ground between weight and toughness.

 Ski pole (adjusting a telescoping pole)